oslabs-beta/Manifest/README.md

 # Dockery

-<p>Dockery is a Docker Destop extension that simplifies monitoring and updating container memory limits.
+<p>Dockery is a Docker Destop extension that simplifies monitoring and managing container memory limits.
 With an intuitive UI, users can easily understand container memory usage AND set/udpdate memory limits - both hard limit(--memory) and soft limit(--memory-reservation)<p>
 <br>
 <h2>Features</h2>

 <p>
-  Dockery displays real-time, important memory metrics such as total memory used by all containers, memory usage by container, and memory usage ratio by container (fig 1).
+  Dockery displays real-time, important memory metrics such as total memory used by all containers, memory usage per container, and memory usage ratio by container (fig 1).
 These metrics are displayed in easy to digest graphs.
 However, the real power of Dockery lies within its table, where detailed memory metrics on all running containers are shown.
 Clicking on a row reveals an intuitive GUI where users can do 2 things:
   <ol>
     <li>Visually compare memory usage to the soft & hard limits (fig 2)</li>
     <li>Easily re-allocate memory through assignment of memory limits (fig 3)</li>